The Gap (song)

 "The Gap" is a song by the British pop group Thompson Twins.
 It was the title track from the group's 1984 album Into the Gap, and was also released as a single in certain countries though not in the group's native UK.
-The single peaked at #69 in the U.S., spending six weeks on the US Billboard 100.
-It also charted in Germany where it peaked at #62.
+The single peaked at No. 69 in the U.S., spending six weeks on the US Billboard 100.
+It also charted in Germany where it peaked at No. 62.
 There was no promotional music video for this single.

 The B-sides are a "megamix" of various Thompson Twins songs titled "Out Of The Gap", and the previous single, "Sister Of Mercy" (LP Version).